 • stale bread, crackers,

-• butter and vegetable oil in a small amount.
+• butter and vegetable oil in small quantities.

-Diet for duodenitis helps reduce inflammation, promotes healing of wounds, ulcers and erosions, reduces pain.
+Diet for duodenitis helps reduce inflammation, promotes the healing of wounds, ulcers and erosions, reduces pain.

 • canned food